 The Z10 is a remarkable coffee machine that does something that no other fully automatic coffee machines can do: brew cold coffee.
 Whatever little foibles we may have with it (where is my milk container?!), we can’t fault it’s looks, build or performance in any way.

-The sticking point is purely financial.
+The sticking point is mainly financial.
 With a high price tag, it has to be vastly superior to a low cost coffee machine.
 And it is.
+I’d like the screen to be easier to use and the app to be less clunky, but these are small issues.

 If you don’t like cold brew coffee, then look at the Jura E8 or Breville Oracle Touch instead.
 Both are stunning machines with top end coffee making skills and awesome performance.
 But if you think an iced latte on a summer day sounds nice, there is nothing else out there like the Z10.